Hyperbolic Graph Diffusion Model: Experimental Results

 \subsection{Ablation Study}

-We implement a variant of GDSS called GDSS+AE, which incorporates an autoencoder to generate the Euclidean embedding of nodes and uses GDSS to estimate the score function in Euclidean latent space.
-We use GDSS+AE to exclude potential interference from additional autoencoder in assessing the effectiveness of the hyperbolic methods.
-The results of our proposed method HGDM and GDSS+AE in QM9 are reported in \ref{Ablation}.
-We observe that HGDM outperforms the GDSS+AE on most metrics, except for FCD, which can suggest that the hyperbolic method is helpful for the generation of data with a hierarchical structure.
+We implement a variant of GDSS called GDSS+AE.
+It incorporates an autoencoder to generate the Euclidean embedding of nodes and uses GDSS to estimate the score function in Euclidean latent space.
+We use GDSS+AE to compare the effect of Euclidean and hyperbolic hidden spaces on graph diffusion.
+In addition, we tested HGDM using the HGCN layer as a building block, called HGDM+hgcn.
+The results of the above-mentioned variants in QM9 are provided in Table \ref{Ablation} \paragraph{Necessity of Hyperbolic Hidden Space} We find that GDSS+AE is slightly improved in metrics compared to GDSS.
+It can be considered that the dense embedding generated by the auto-encoder helps to learn the distribution of the graph, but it is not comparable to our hyperbolic approach due to the restricted capacity growth of Euclidean space. \paragraph{Necessity of HGAT Layers} HGDM+hgcn is comparable to our model in most metrics, but the increase in time cost is higher compared to GDSS, whereas our method has only a slight increase in time, making it more suitable for scaling up to the task of generating large graphs.
+This demonstrates the importance of using our proposed HGAT layer.